More Programs

 • Is extra help available?

-For on-campus courses, extra help can be obtained before or after lessons, as the teacher determines.
+Yes, extra help can be obtained before or after lessons, as determined by the course instructor.
+Instructors can also be reached by email.

 • How will grades be reported?

 Depending on when the final summative assessment or culminating task is submitted, a student may receive their final grade verbally from the teacher on the last day of classes.
 If coursework is submitted on the final day of classes, the teacher will make alternate arrangements to advise students of their final grades.
 In all cases, a final report will be mailed/emailed.
-Non-Crescent students will have their final grade communicated to their home school in September 2023.
+Non-Crescent students will have their final grades communicated to their home school in September 2024.

 List of 3 frequently asked questions.